BMA guidance

 Justice scales article illustration

-What you'll get from this guide
+What you'll get from this toolkit

-• Guidance on when, how and by whom consent for treatment or research should be sought.
+• Guidance on when, how and by whom consent for treatment or research should be sought

-• An understanding of how to ensure that the consent obtained is valid.
+• An understanding of how to ensure that the consent obtained is valid

-• Information about how to respond when patients refuse consent.
+• Information about how to respond when patients refuse consent

-How to use this guide
+How to use this toolkit

 Topics

-• Key questions about consent and refusal
+• Introduction to consent and refusal

 • Capacity to consent